sethvoltz/centerpiece/README.md

 - White -- steady light, used to illuminate the plant
 - Candle flicker -- random flicker of brightness and duration, maybe tint
 - Rainbow fade -- cycle through the color wheel at full saturation
-- Synchronized rainbow fade -- same as rainbow fade but all nodes syncronized
+- Synchronized rainbow fade -- same as rainbow fade but all nodes synchronized
 - Twinkle -- light blue and white strobes randomly spaced
 - Night sky -- shades of blue and purple rolling fade, twinkle mixed in
 - Manual color -- rotary encoder to send single HSI to all nodes
 - Dance mode -- fade between random colors with rotary BPM select
-- Synchronized dance mode -- same as dance mode but all nodes syncronized
+- Synchronized dance mode -- same as dance mode but all nodes synchronized

 ### Control Commands